0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 }
 ```
-We found 0.83 to be the sweet spot value for the coefficient between detecting encrypted files and limiting false positives.<br/>
+0.83 was found to be the sweet spot value for the coefficient between detecting encrypted files and limiting false positives.<br/>
 As we increase the value of the coefficient the difference between the initial entropy value and the final entropy value to be considered suspicious increases. <br/>

 ## Tracking & Evaluating file handles
-As mentioned ransomware encryption can happen very differently when it comes to file-system operations, we are going to tackle each seperatley as each sequence requires it's own filtering logic.<br/>
+As mentioned ransomware encryption can happen very differently when it comes to file-system operations, we are going to tackle each variation seperatley as each sequence requires it's own filtering logic.<br/>
 Consider the most obvious sequence seen in ransomwares :
 <img src="{{ site.url }}{{ site.baseurl }}/images/RansomSequence1.png" alt="">